The Explore TV

 After exploring so many ruins and cenotes, we decided spend an entire day doing absolutely nothing..

-At midday we had a light meal at a beach bar with chill music, and in the afternoon we walked towards the southern area, where there are fewer people and a more peaceful atmosphere.
+At midday we had a light meal at a beach bar with chilled-out music, and in the afternoon we walked towards the southern area, where there are fewer people and a more peaceful atmosphere.

 Watching the sunset from the sand, with a beer in hand, was the perfect ending to a day with no plans.